AnaZonia/moon_notes/Ana Did Science Today.md

 ---
 ## 26/05

+Got github copilot with the free trial - must remember to update it asap.

 ## 25/05 - 26/05, Sat - Sun - Stan considering distributions

 There were many git issues. they were all solved with the config file: